 The Desert Falcon’s increased-thrust GE-132 engine helps compensate for the increase in weight and payload over the basic F-16.
 Internal differences, on the other hand, add up to a huge improvement in capability.

 The Desert Falcon has many automated modes, including autopilot, auto-throttle, an automatic ground collision avoidance system, and a pilot-actuated recovery system.
 The recovery system allows pilots to recover the aircraft with the push of a button the moment they sense they have lost situational awareness.
 The Block 60’s electronic warfare system, produced by Northrop Grumman, is the most sophisticated subsystem on the aircraft.
 It provides threat warning, threat emitter locating capability, and increased situational awareness to pilots.
-A new data transfer cartridge holds thirty gigabytes of information.
 A fiber-optic databus handles the throughput and speed needed for many of these systems.
 The maintenance system is laptop-based.

 The APG-80 agile beam radar underpins many of the new capabilities of the Block 60.
 The radar, produced by Northrop Grumman, is an advanced electronically scanned array offering much greater detection ranges.
-The array consists of a bank of transmit/receive modules attached to a fixed array that generates the radar beam, which can be directed almost instantaneously.
-The electronic approach, instead of a mechanical approach, allows radar modes to be interleaved.
-For example, the radar can continuously search for and track multiple targets and simultaneously perform multiple functions such as air-to-air search and track, air-to-ground targeting, and terrain following.
+The radar can continuously search for and track multiple targets and simultaneously perform multiple functions such as air-to-air search and track, air-to-ground targeting, and terrain following.
 The radar vastly improves the pilot’s situational awareness.

 Block 60’s General Electric F110-GE-132 turbofan engine produces approximately 32,500 pounds of thrust in maximum afterburner.
-The engine is a derivative of the F110-GE-129, a 29,000-pound thrust class engine that powers the majority of F-16C fighters worldwide.
+The engine is a derivative of the F110-GE-129 engine that powers the majority of F-16C fighters worldwide.

-The YF-16 was flown for the first time in 1974 at the Air Force Flight Test Center at Edwards AFB, California.
+In the 40 years since the YF-16 was flown for the first time in the Air Force Flight Test Center at Edwards AFB, California, it has continued to evolve to meet new requirements for each of the twenty-six customers who operate the F-16 as their front-line fighter.
 The first production F-16 rolled out of the factory in Fort Worth in August 1978.
-Since then, more than 4,400 F-16s have rolled off assembly lines in five countries.
-Twenty-five air forces will soon be flying the Fighting Falcon.
-Other countries are considering buying the fighter to modernize their fleets.
-F-16 production is expected for another ten years, or more, and front-line service and sustainment will extend beyond 2030.
+Since then, more than 4,500 F-16s have rolled off assembly lines in five countries.
+The F-16 will continue to serve as a front-line fighter and sustainment will extend well beyond 2030.